Yes, we offer expeditions during the summer, however we’re not a summer camp. Keep reading to learn more.

 From a distance, Outward Bound may sound similar to summer camp.
 While there’s some overlap, like fun outdoor activities, adventure and sleeping under the stars with friends, the purpose and structure of the experience is different.
 Outward Bound is so much more than a summer camp.

 What You Can Expect When You Sign Up

 After you’ve enrolled your child in an Outward Bound summer course, you’ll be in contact with a Course Advisor who will answer any questions you may have.
 From “what will the weather be?” to “are phones allowed on the course?” the Course Advisor will help you and your child feel ready.
 Our staff understands that it’s a big commitment to sign up for a summer expedition, both for a child and for their parents.
 Their job is to walk you through the process, from paperwork to what to pack.

 When your child steps off the bus at the course start location, they’ll be welcomed by their Instructors and Course Director.
 Often there are several groups starting in the same place.
-A group may start out at a base camp, where there are buildings where support staff live, and where food and gear are stored.
-Other courses begin with a “mobile start,” and students don’t see the base camp until the end of the course, if ever.
+A group may start out at a basecamp, where there are buildings where support staff live, and where food and gear are stored.
+Other courses begin with a “mobile start,” and groups might not see the basecamp until the end of the course, if ever.

-After a welcoming talk, they break into groups of 10-12 participants.
-Each group will start to get to know the others in their “crew” or “patrol” and play some warm up games.
+After a welcoming talk, they break into their groups which will include 10-12 participants.
+Each group will start to get to know the others in their “crew” as they play some warm up games.

-The Instructors help students pack their packs, letting them know what they should take and leave behind.
-Things that aren’t needed are left in a participant’s duffel bag, collected by support staff and carried back to base camp for safe storage until the end of the course.
-At the end of the course, the child’s bag and a welcome set of clean clothes await them.
+Instructors will help your child pack their packs, letting them know what they should take and leave behind.
+Things that aren’t needed will be left in their duffel bag, collected by support staff, and carried back to basecamp for safe storage.
+At the end of the course, your child’s bag and a welcome set of clean clothes will await them.